 31 Hygge Home Decor Ideas to Cozy Up Your Space will give you recommendations on making your living space become a welcoming space.

 Hygge decor ideas will help you infuse you and your family’s personalities into every corner of your home.
+If you’re looking for more tips to live the hygge lifestyle, take a look at How to Hygge: 31 of the Best Cozy Ideas.

 What is a hygge home?

-A happy, hygge home is all in the details.
+A happy, hygge home design is all in the details.
 You want to create an environment that speaks to your soul and exhibits warmth for all that enter your front door.

 If you look at influencer’s homes, you can see the trends that come and go.
 One year dark granite countertops are all the rage.
 The next year, white marble is the favorite choice.